-In its first edition, d·HEALTH Barcelona has identified nearly 1,200 new ideas and business opportunities for hospitals, research centers and R & D companies in Catalonia.
+The program has identified nearly 1200 new ideas and business opportunities for hospitals, research centers and R+D companies in Catalonia

-Biocat is currently evaluating the applications received to form the second batch of Fellows.
-These new twelve recipients will get a grant that covers up to 25% of tuition and will begin their eight-months training in September.
+Biocat is currently evaluating the applications received to join the next edition of Design Health Barcelona.
+Those students who are selected will also receive a scholarship that covers up to 25% of tuition.

 d·HEALTH Barcelona is the flagship program of Biocat’s Moebio initiative to promote entrepreneurship and to respond to the current challenges in the healthcare sector.
 It is aligned with the Knowledge and Innovation Communities (KICs), a consortium of European research centers, enterprises and higher education institutions that work all together to develop innovative projects.
 The KIC is the instrument of the European Institute of Innovation and Technology (EIT) to transform ideas and knowledge into value by developing new products and services that have an economic impact on society.